Khuzestan province: Geography

-The province of Khuzestan can be basically divided into two regions; the rolling hills and mountainous regions north of the Ahvaz Ridge, and the plains and marsh lands to its south.
-The area is irrigated by the Karoun, Karkheh, Jarahi and Maroun rivers.
-The northern section maintains a non-Persian Bakhtiari minority, while the southern section always had diverse minority groups known as Khuzis.
-Since the 1940s, a flood of job seekers from all over Iran to the oil and commerce centers on the Persian Gulf Coast has made the region more Persian-speaking.
-Presently, Khuzestan still maintains its diverse group, but does have Arabs, Persians, Bakhtiari and ethnic Qashqais and Lors.
+The province of Khuzestan can be basically divided into two regions: the rolling hills and mountainous regions north of the Ahvaz Ridge, and the plains and marshlands to its south.
+Roughly two-fifths of its area is mountainous and three-fifths is lowland plain.
+The Zagros Mountains enclose the province to the north and east, giving way to foothills further inland; among the province's mountains are Kuh-e Chow, Zard-Kuh, Shavish, Mamazad, Kuh-e Siah and Kuh-e Chal.
+The plain has a gentle gradient, and salt domes in several places contribute to the salinity of its soils and waters.

+The northern section maintains a Bakhtiari minority, while the southern section has long had diverse minority groups known as Khuzis.
+Since the 1940s, an influx of job seekers from across Iran to the oil and commerce centres on the Persian Gulf coast has made the region more Persian-speaking.

 Khuzestan has great potential for agricultural expansion, which is almost unrivaled by the country's other provinces.
 Large and permanent rivers flow over the entire territory contributing to the fertility of the land.
-Karun, Iran's most effluent river, 850 kilometers long, flows into the Persian Gulf through this province.
 The agricultural potential of most of these rivers, however, and particularly in their lower reaches, is hampered by the fact that their waters carry salt, the amount of which increases as the rivers flow away from the source mountains and hills.
-In case of the Karun, a single tributary river, Rud-i Shur ("Salty River") that flows into the Karun above Shushtar contributes most of the salt that the river carries.
-As such, the freshness of the Karun waters could be greatly enhanced if the Rud-i Shur could be diverted away from the Karun.
+In the case of the Karun, a single tributary, Rud-i Shur ("Salty River"), which flows into the Karun above Shushtar, contributes most of the salt that the river carries.
+The freshness of the Karun's waters could therefore be greatly enhanced if the Rud-i Shur were diverted away from it.
 The same applies to the Jarahi and Karkheh in their lower reaches.
 Only the Marun is exempt from this.